 Amanda recommends scheduling your workouts as if they’re meetings, so you don’t feel tempted to skip them.
 She even pencils them in her hard-copy planner and adds them to her Google calendar to make sure she gets it done.
 This method can be really helpful for busy people (and aren’t we all?).

 Another reason people frequently skip the gym, Amanda informs me, is because they just don’t know what to do when they get there.
-Again, you can avoid this mistake by planning: Write your workouts out week-by-week, purchase workout programs, or use one of the many free workouts you can find online so that you can follow a plan to meet specific fitness goals.
+Again, you can avoid this mistake by planning: Write your workouts out week-by-week, purchase online workout programs, or use one of the many free workouts you can find online so that you can follow a plan to meet specific fitness goals.

 Elite-level weightlifters and powerlifters know that mobility, flexibility, and stability are just as important as strength, power, and stamina.
 Below are a few common technique-related workout mistakes and how to fix them.